Anthime-Biau/Image-Recognition-Project/Readme.md

 For the training dataset :
 We have 100 images of malign tissues and 100 images of benign tissues.
 For the testing dataset :
-We have 50 images of malign tissues and 50 images of benign tissues.
+we have 50 images of malign tissues and 50 images of benign tissues.

 It is a perfectly balanced dataset.